buildbuddy-io/buildbuddy/docs/workflows-config.md

   `workflows` pool.
 - **`arch`** (`string`): The CPU architecture of the workflow runner.
-  Defaults to `"amd64"`. `"arm64"` is also supported when running under `os: "darwin"`, but requires using self-hosted M1 Mac executors running on a dedicated `workflows` pool.
+  Defaults to `"amd64"`. `"arm64"` is also supported when running under `os: "darwin"`, but requires using self-hosted Apple silicon (ARM-based) Mac executors running on a dedicated `workflows` pool.
 - **`bazel_commands`** (`string` list): Bazel commands to be run in order.
   If a command fails, subsequent ones are not run, and the action is reported as failed.
 Otherwise, the action is reported as succeeded.